 Consider Me Your Mentor

-If you have an idea, feel free to submit it over to us; request a phone call – we will do a free 30-minute consultation.
+For those who has an idea we take a 30 min consultation.
 Please ask us any questions that you want.
 My experience ranges wildly, from starting a real estate company, to starting a software as a service entity.
 From directories, to starting a monthly subscription box business.
 From restaurants, to financial services.
 I’ve even helped in starting a marketing company.
 The list goes on and on.

 Do you have what it takes?
 We look forward to hearing from you!